 I make digital macro images of these damaged toy soldiers to create 24″x36″ dye sublimated color aluminum prints.
 I also photograph them with a view camera and macro lens for one-of-a-kind, 4″x5″ wet plate collodion tintypes that I place in 19th century brass matte cases.

 I have recently extended the toy soldier artifacts to poseable action figures from recent decades (“GI Joes”) in the series “Brand of Brothers.”

 In my landscape work, over ten years, I have photographed a lily pond in southern Maine.
 From a jon boat I watch how life unfolds, absorbed by and into Nature.
 The work includes traditional landscapes, abstract macro images, and leaves frozen in transparent ice.
 My book, Anthem: For a Warm Little Pond, is made up of 50 of these medium format film and digital photographs and was included in the Griffin Museum’s Photobook 2016 exhibition.

 Fine art photography relies most of all on seeing, but also on good technique and principles of design.
-I have been fortunate to learn from Karin Rosenthal, Bobbi Lane, Christopher James, Freeman Patterson, Andre Gallant, Neal Rantoul, and Alison Shaw, among other photographers.
+I have been fortunate to learn from Karin Rosenthal, Bobbi Lane, Christopher James, Alison Shaw, Freeman Patterson, Andre Gallant, Joyce Tenneson, and Neal Rantoul, among other photographers.

 Anaïs Nin once wrote that the personal life, deeply lived, always expands into truths beyond itself.
-I seek images that make you feel, notice, linger.
+What the psychoanalyst, Christopher Bollas, calls “That which we know but have not yet thought.”
+I seek images that make me feel, notice, linger.
 Consider them a remembrance – where I’ve been, where I’ve returned.